 Every BODY is BEAUTIFUL, however, comparison and trying to fit into a certain size can be a curse that leads women to believe otherwise.
-Muslim Women fall into the trap of judging their bodies harshly because of the dual judgement they receive from non-muslim communities and Muslim gaze and expectations.
+Muslim Women fall into the trap of judging their bodies harshly because of the dual judgment they receive from non-muslim communities and Muslim gaze and expectations.
 Muslimahs should remember that God has created us all with specific differences and this requires different sizes and considerations.
 Learn to understand what sizes look good on you and make you feel comfortable.
-Do not worry about the number on the tag and instead focus on your favourite pieces.
-Favourite pieces should be the items that make you feel confident and modest.
+Do not worry about the number on the tag and instead focus on your favorite pieces.
+Favorite pieces should be the items that make you feel confident and modest.

 A Muslimah pro-tip to building a wardrobe that is useful and versatile is to measure your most worn pieces of clothes when buying online to know that you are getting a size that will fit you as you like.